mzampetakis/aquago/README.md

 # aquago
-A Digital Aquarium written in go - Tpy project
+A Digital Aquarium written in go - A toy project

 Which is something like this (depend on your fishes and decorative elements!):